Gluten-Free, Dairy-Free, Refined Sugar-Free Chewy Granola Bars

 Shirley

 I love this kind of bar–so easy to take along and as a snack!
-And of course anything with almonds and coconut can’t be bad.
+And of course anything with almonds and coconut can’t be bad. π I’ve been moving more to baking bars than cakes and/or even cookies, as they are so much quicker!

-Hi Ricki–Yes, bars can be packed with lots of goodness, are great snack food, and can be made quickly.
+Hi Ricki–Yes, bars can be packed with lots of goodness, are great snack food, and can be made quickly. π

 I’ve been thinking of you and sending all good thoughts your way!